MacCracken/AgnosticOS/docs/articles/sovereign-compiler-vs-brute-force.md

 | Integer promotion overflow | Implicit type widening | Eliminated — single type (i64) |
 | Double free | Manual memory management | Eliminated — slab fixed-size classes |

 This does not mean AGNOS is bug-free — logic errors, race conditions, and design flaws remain possible.
-Cyrius has no borrow checker today (planned for v1.3), so memory safety comes from testing and auditing, not the type system.
+Cyrius has no borrow checker, and does not plan to add one: memory safety comes from testing, auditing, and a stdlib designed for the absence of hidden aliasing.
+Design stance, not a pending feature.
 But the largest single category of kernel vulnerabilities is eliminated at the language level.

 ### Prior Art